thautwarm/MLStyle.jl/docs/tutorials/query-lang.md

 IN_FIELDS, values(GROUPS)
 ```

-But if so, we will lose the information of group keys, which is not good.
+But if so, we will lose the information of group keys, which is undesirable.

 So, if we want to persist the group keys, we can do this: